Skid Row School FAQs

 What does the price include?

-A four-day immersion with one of the most fantastic faculty teams for change ever assembled.
+A full 3.5 day transformational immersion course.
 Travel, accommodations, and meals are not included.
-We have negotiated a package with the Pacific Palms Resort on your behalf and are able to offer single and shared accommodations for those who need to reduce costs.
+We have a package with Kellogg West hotel and conference center and are able to offer single and shared accommodations for those who need to reduce costs.

 I’m a very busy person.
-What if I can’t attend the full 4 days?
+What if I can’t attend the full conference?

 Our request is that participants clear their schedules and be fully present for the entire training if at all possible.
 We understand sometimes people need to step out to handle emergencies, but want to minimize distractions for the other participants.
+We do start the conference a little later than most, at 9:30am, to give attendees time to clear their emails and answer any work emergencies.
 If something comes up we will make it easy for you to defer to a future school.
+We now also offer a 2 day Dig Deep/Dream Big workshop which is an Introduction to Unleashing that can be a good option for those with less time but want to start their learning.